 General outpatient healthcare is provided at the Student Health Services either by a nurse or physician.
 Referrals are made to other providers when more extensive care is needed.
 There is no charge for routine care at Student Health Services; however, fees for services that are provided by other providers are the responsibility of the student.
-Student Health Services does charge for some immunizations.
+Student Health Services does charge a fee for vaccines and tetanus boosters.

 The staff believes that health education is a very important part of a student's experience; therefore, Student Health Services provides programs and informational material on subjects ranging from alcohol and other drug use through sexual health and general health concerns.